zopefoundation/Zope/docs/zdgbook/Products.rst

 This base class provides your product with the basics needed to work with the Zope management interface.
-By inheriting from ``Item`` your product class gains a whole host of features: the ability to be cut and pasted, capability with management views, WebDAV support, basic FTP support, undo support, ownership support, and traversal controls.
+By inheriting from ``Item`` your product class gains a whole host of features: the ability to be cut and pasted, capability with management views, WebDAV support, undo support, ownership support, and traversal controls.
 It also gives you some standard methods for management views and error display including ``manage_main()``.
 You also get the ``getId()``, ``title_or_id()``, ``title_and_id()`` methods and the